aws/karpenter-provider-aws/designs/provisioner-priority.md

         values: ["arm64"]
     ```

 2. Creating a strongly preferred default provisioner for enterprise users that have `reserved` instance types and want to prefer having these instance types scheduled prior to other instance types.
-This assumes that we eventually support the `karpenter.sh/capacity-type=reserved` label.

    **Example**

     ```yaml
-    # Assuming that I have a reserved instance type associated with my account and we support the karpenter.sh/capacity-type=reserved label
+    # I have c5.large instance types as reserved instances, so I want to schedule to these nodes first

     apiVersion: karpenter.sh/v1alpha5
     kind: Provisioner